George Augustus Bennett: St David's Presbyterian Church

 Elizabeth, daughter of James and Elizabeth Soall, inherited Bennett's property, Glenhead, in Khyber Pass Road.
 In 1901, she sold a section of it to the Presbyterian Church for the relocation of St David's Presbyterian Church in early 1902.
-In 1924, the Presbyterian Church purchased Glenhead to build larger church for the growing congregation and as a war memorial to members who had died in the Great War.
+In 1924, the Presbyterian Church purchased Glenhead to build a larger church for the growing congregation and as a war memorial to members who had died in the Great War.
 Bennett's house was replaced with the old wooden church.
-The foundation stone for the new brick church was laid on Anzac Day 1927 and the opening dedication service held on 13 October.
+The foundation stone for the new brick church, known today as Kāhui St David's, was laid on Anzac Day 1927 and the opening dedication service held on 13 October.

 The New Zealand Engineers were permitted to install within the church on 3 June 1928, a memorial tablet to 3 Field Company members lost in the war.
 The Engineers chose St David's for it being a soldiers' memorial church, its location and in respect to the Reverend William Gray Dixon, Minister of St David's, 1899–1910, who'd had been their chaplain, 1906–1910.
 The Corps of Royal New Zealand Engineers have held an annual memorial service there since.
 Their choice of place, in it also being on the former estate of the Commanding Royal Engineer of New Zealand, was seemingly serendipitous.

 Military Works

-Though Hone Heke had burnt Bennett's flagstaff blockhouse after the battle in 1845, its platform and defensive ditch survive in good order.
+Though Hōne Heke had burnt Bennett's flagstaff blockhouse after the battle in 1845, its platform and defensive ditch survive in good order.
 The present flagstaff dates from 1858.